 Patent Owner argues that "Geall has no single disclosure of an 'RNA vaccine encoding SARS-CoV spike protein'; it, at most, lists over 500 potential target immunogens, without singling out betacoronavirus."
 Prelim.
 Resp.
-49. According to Patent Owner, this is fatal to Petitioner's challenge because "Petitioner articulates no reason a POSA would have pursued a betacoronavirus antigen, let alone a betacoronavirus spike protein, from among Geall's over 500 immunogens."
-Id. at 49.
-We disagree.
+49. According to Patent Owner, this is fatal to Petitioner's challenge because "Petitioner articulates no reason a POSA would have pursued a

-Petitioner explains that the POSA would have "good reason to combine Schrum's disclosure of an mRNA vaccine encoding an 'immunogenic peptide or polypeptide'-i.e., 'mmRNA encoding an immunogen'-with Geall's disclosure of an RNA vaccine encoding the SARS-CoV spike protein" because Schrum incorporates Geall by reference and because both references are directed to the same field of endeavor.
+Petitioner explains that the POSA would have "good reason to combine Schrum's disclosure of an mRNA vaccine encoding an 'immunogenic peptide or polypeptide'-i.e., 'mmRNA encoding an immunogen'-with Geall's disclosure of an RNA vaccine encoding the SARS-CoV spike protein" because Schrum incorporates Geall by reference and because both references are in the same field of endeavor.
 Pet.
 41 (citing Ex.
-1009 ¶ 340, 342; Ex.
-1002 ¶ 112-114).
+1009 ¶¶ 340, 342; Ex.
+1002 ¶¶ 121-123).
 In addition, Petitioner relies upon the knowledge in the art-as reflected in Yang and Du-as providing "good reason to create an mRNA vaccine encoding the spike protein of SARS-CoV."
-Id. (citing Ex.
+Id. at 41-42 (citing Ex.
 1011 (Yang) and Ex.
 1031 (Du)).
-On this preliminary record, we agree that Petitioner has established that the POSA would have been motivated to use SARS-CoVS protein as an immunogen in Schrum's mRNA vaccines.
+On this preliminary record, we agree that Petitioner has established that the POSA would have been motivated to use a SARS-CoV S protein as an immunogen in Schrum's mRNA vaccines.

-We begin our analysis of Patent Owner's arguments by considering Patent Owner's assertion that the POSA would have lacked motivation to pursue a vaccine against SARS-CoV.
-We then consider whether the POSA would have been motivated to specifically target the S protein of SARS-CoV.
+We begin our analysis of Patent Owner's arguments by considering Patent Owner's assertion that the POSA would have lacked a reason to pursue a vaccine against SARS-CoV.
+We then consider whether the POSA would have been motivated to specifically target a SARS-CoV S protein.

 Schrum discloses that the mRNA in its vaccine may encode an RNA virus immunogen.
-Ex.
+See, e.g., Ex.
 1009 ¶ 349.
 We recognize that the list of viral immunogens in Geall is long (Ex.
 1010, 18:11-20:23), but that does, by itself, render the selection of an immunogen from that list nonobvious.
 Sinclair & Carroll Co. v.
 Interchemical Corp., 325 U.S. 327, 335 (1945) ("Reading a list and selecting a known compound to meet known requirements is no more ingenious than selecting the last piece to put into the last opening in a jig-saw puzzle."); see also Merck & Co. v.
 Biocraft Laboratories, Inc., 874 F.2d 804, 807 (Fed.
 Cir.
 1989) ("That the [prior art reference] discloses a multitude of effective combinations does not render any particular formulation less obvious.").
 For this reason alone, we are not persuaded by Patent Owner's argument that the POSA lacked reasons to pursue a vaccine against SARS-CoV.

-In addition, the prior art-as reflected in, for example, Yang and Du-provides good reason to select SARS-CoV from Geall's list of viral immunogens.
+In addition, the prior art-as reflected in, for example, Yang and Du-provides good reason to select SARS-CoV from Geall's list of targeted viruses.
 Ex.
 1011, 561 ("Public health measures have successfully identified and contained outbreaks of the severe acute respiratory syndrome (SARS) coronavirus (SARS-CoV)1-5, but concerns remain over the possibility of future recurrences.
 Finding a vaccine for this virus therefore remains a high priority."); Ex.
-1031, 226 ("Although the outbreaks of SARS seem to be over, SARS is still a safety concern because of the possible reintroduction of a [SARS like]-CoV into humans and the risk of an escape of SARS-CoV from laboratories."); see also, Ex.
+1031, 226 ("Although the outbreaks of SARS seem to be over, SARS is still a safety concern because of the possible reintroduction of a [SARS like]-CoV into humans and the risk of an escape of SARS-CoV from laboratories.") (footnote omitted); see also Ex.
 2030 (explaining that "the precursor of the SARS-CoV remains in its natural bat reservoir, and reemergence of a human-adapted SARS-like coronavirus remains a plausible public health concern").
-Even the '600 patent recognizes, as background, that SARS outbreaks remained a concern.
+Even the '127 patent recognizes, as background, that SARS outbreaks remained a concern.
 Ex.
-1001, 3:4-9 ("Because of a concern for reemergence or a deliberate release of the SARS coronavirus, vaccine development was initiated.").
+1001, 3:5-11 ("Because of a concern for reemergence or a deliberate release of the SARS coronavirus, vaccine development was initiated.").